Capillary/ecom-api-document/source/includes/_customer.md

 ### Request Parameters
 Parameter | Type | Description
 --------- | ----- | ------
-merchantId* | string | The unique id (GUID) of the merchant in which you want to validate access token accesstoken* | string | The access token generated for a user session (use `/Customer/GetAccessToken/` to get access token of a user session)
+merchantId* | string | The unique GUID of the merchant where to validate access token accesstoken* | string | The access token generated for the current user session (use `/Customer/GetAccessToken/` to get access token of a user session)

 <aside class="notice"> All parameters marked by * are mandatory. </aside>

 ## Activate User Account